Eaton Partners Acts as Exclusi - GuruFocus.com

 About Stifel

 Stifel Financial Corp. (: SF) is a financial services holding company headquartered in St. Louis, Missouri, that conducts its banking, securities, and financial services business through several wholly owned subsidiaries.
-Stifel’s broker-dealer clients are served in the United States through Stifel, Nicolaus & Company, Incorporated, including its Eaton Partners business division; Keefe, Bruyette & Woods, Inc.; Miller Buckfire & Co., LLC; and Stifel Independent Advisors, LLC; and in the United Kingdom and Europe through Stifel Nicolaus Europe Limited.
-The Company’s broker-dealer affiliates provide securities brokerage, investment banking, trading, investment advisory, and related financial services to individual investors, professional money managers, businesses, and municipalities.
+Stifel’s broker-dealer clients are served in the United States through Stifel, Nicolaus & Company, Incorporated, including its Eaton Partners business division; Keefe, Bruyette & Woods, Inc.; Miller Buckfire & Co., LLC and Century Securities Associates, Inc. The Company’s broker-dealer affiliates provide securities brokerage, investment banking, trading, investment advisory, and related financial services to individual investors, professional money managers, businesses, and municipalities.
 Stifel Bank and Stifel Bank & Trust offer a full range of consumer and commercial lending solutions.
 Stifel Trust Company, N.A. and Stifel Trust Company Delaware, N.A. offer trust and related services.
 To learn more about Stifel, please visit the Company’s website at www.stifel.com.
+For global disclosures, please visit https://www.stifel.com/investor-relations/press-releases.

 Media Contacts